 Here’s a collection of photos of Hannah working and looking fabulous in a gomesi!!
 Thank you Hannah for coming, for staying 6 weeks, for thriving, and (through your own blog) for sharing a positive image of Uganda with the world!

-Anyone out there want to compete for Best of 2016?!
-Check out our website for info regarding our variety of programs.
+Anyone out there want to compete for Best of 2017?!
+Then you’ve got to volunteer in Uganda.
 We want volunteers interested in cultural exchange, personal growth, and exploring Uganda.
 As a volunteer, you’re not needed, you are wanted.

 Pin it for later!